Mrsblink/MrsBlink.github.io/README.md

 <h3>Be underwhelmed, mildly amused or slightly offended, possibly all at once. </h3>

 Contact me on mrsblink@protonmail.com for business or development enquiries.
-Shoutout to zhobbes (zombie.hobbes@gmail.com)(Content Writer), JoshMichael, Master_shifu, PT and everyone over at CC that offered to help with this fun project!
+Shoutout to zhobbes (zombie.hobbes@gmail.com)(Content Writer), JoshMichael, Master_shifu, Larissa Soares2(Logo), PT and everyone over at CC that offered to help with this fun project!